-- a) Proportion of "Supranationals (EUR)" in the euro area = X

-- b) Allocation to "Supranationals (EUR)" = $X \text{total GDP weight for countries in the euro area}$ based on weights calculated using the method specified in sub-paragraph (4). - c) For all countries in the euro area: Country weight = $(1-X) \text{GDP weight for the country}$ based on weights calculated using the method specified in sub-paragraph (4).
+- a) Proportion of "Supranationals (EUR)" in the eurozone = X - b) Allocation to "Supranationals (EUR)" = $X \text{total GDP weight for countries in the eurozone}$ based on weights calculated using the method specified in the fourth paragraph. - c) For all countries in the eurozone: Country weight = $(1-X) \text{GDP weight for the country}$ based on weights calculated using the method specified in the fourth paragraph.

 X is determined for a period of twelve months effective from the index provider's annual reset of GDP weights as the relationship between the market value of "Supranationals (EUR)" and the market value of all euro-denominated bonds included in the government bond sub-index.
-The market values are calculated as of the end of October, one month prior to the index provider's annual reset of GDP weights, based on index data published by Barclays.
+The market values are calculated as at the end of October, one month prior to the index provider's annual reset of GDP weights, based on index data published by Bloomberg L.P.

-(6) Within each country in the government bond sub-index, the bonds included are weighted using the methodology for the Barclays Global Treasury GDP Weighted by Country Index.
+(6) Within each country in the government bond sub-index, the bonds included are weighted using the methodology for the Bloomberg Barclays Global Treasury GDP Weighted by Country Bond Index.

-(7) The corporate bond sub-index of the benchmark index for the bond portfolio comprises all securities included in the corporate sub-sector and the covered bond sub-segment (of the securitised segment) of the Barclays Global Aggregate Index.
+(7) The corporate bond sub-index of the benchmark index for the bond portfolio comprises all securities included in the corporate sub-sector and the covered bond sub-segment (of the securitised segment) of the Bloomberg Barclays Global Aggregate Bond Index.
 The corporate bond sub-index is restricted to the following approved currencies: USD, CAD, EUR, GBP, SEK, DKK and CHF.

-(8) Within the corporate bond sub-index, the bonds are weighted using the methodology for the Barclays Global Aggregate Index.
+(8) Within the corporate bond sub-index, the bonds are weighted using the methodology for the Bloomberg Barclays Global Aggregate Bond Index.

-(9) Securities denominated in Norwegian kroner or classified by Barclays as issued in Norway shall be excluded from the benchmark index for the bond portfolio.
+(9) Securities denominated in Norwegian kroner or classified by Bloomberg L.P. as issued in Norway shall be excluded from the benchmark index for the bond portfolio.
 The same applies to securities issued by companies excluded by the Bank pursuant to the Guidelines for observation and exclusion from the GPFG.
 When bonds are excluded from the benchmark index, the remaining bonds in the sub-index in question shall be weighted up.

-When a company is reincluded under the aforementioned guidelines, the securities shall be reincluded in the benchmark index, cf. section 3-1, third paragraph.
+When a company is reincorporated under the aforementioned guidelines, the securities shall be reincorporated in the benchmark index, cf. section 3-1, third paragraph.